kntrszk/cfodd/README.md

 as a fairly monotonic function of the cloud-top particle size.
 The corresponding statistics are constructed from output of a given model for comparisons with the satellite-based statistics to expose how the model realistically represents the warm rain formation process in a statistical sense.
-The methodology is applicable to either of global climate models and cloud-resolving models.
+The methodology is applicable to both global climate models and cloud-resolving models.

 # References
 Suzuki, K., G. Stephens, A. Bodas-Salcedo, M. Wang, J.-C. Golaz, T. Yokohata, and T. Koshiro, 2015: Evaluation of the warm rain formation process in global models with satellite observations.
 J. Atmos.
 Sci., 72, 3996-4014, doi:10.1175/JAS-D-14-0251.1.